 The U.S. media and foreign policies are erecting major

 psychological and political barriers to socioeconomic exchange between the

 U.S. and about 1.5 billion Muslim in more than 30 countries, further fueling

-extremists' agenda for driving the situation into the clash of civilization,
+extremists' agenda for driving the situation into the clash of civilizations,

 another future World War or "Armageddon" which is driven by, and hoped for,